OP-TEE/optee_os/documentation/porting_guidelines.md

 have hardware crypto IP's, but due to NDA's etc it has not been possible to enable it.
-If you have a device capable of doing crypto operations on a dedicated crypto block and you prefer to use that in favor for the software implementation, then you will need to implement a new `crypto_ops` structure and write the low level driver that communicates with the device.
-Our [crypto.md] file describes how to add and implement a new `struct crypto_ops`.
+If you have a device capable of doing crypto operations on a dedicated crypto block and you prefer to use that in favor for the software implementation, then you will need to implement relevant functions defined in `core/include/crypto/crypto.h`, the Crypto API, and write the low level driver that communicates with the device.
+Our [crypto.md] file describes how the Crypto API is integrated.
 Since the communication with crypto blocks tends to be quite different depending on what kind of crypto block you have, we have not written how that should be done.
 It might be that we do that in the future when get hold of a device where we can use the crypto block.

 ## 7. Power Management / PSCI
 In section 2 when we talked about the file `main.c`, we added a couple of